KinRap/GenerativeAIForTechWriters/Docs/Research.md

 ```
 <GOAL_AND_PERSONA>
 [PERSONA/AUTHOR]
-you are experienced technical writer in writing user manuals
+You are experienced technical writer in writing user manuals
 [GOAL]
 Your main goal is to Write Documentation on Coal Heated Iron.
 [PERSONA/AUDIENCE]